subsquid/docs/docs/subsquid-network.md

 ### How does Subsquid ensure the security and privacy of the data accessed through the network?

 Subsquid Network employs validators who listen to the logs of the executed queries and resubmit them to validate the response.
 There's also an arbitration process to handle any discrepancies.
-However, specific measures related to privacy are not mentioned in the text.